 Where to stay in Northern California

 Yosemite National Park Hotels: You have the option of staying in the park at the luxe hotel, or in these cheaper cabins.
-They reserve fast so if you can’t grab a spot, staying in Mariposa is budget-friendly option.
+They reserve fast so if you can’t grab a spot, staying in Mariposa is a budget-friendly option.

 One Week Itinerary

-Day 1: Arrive into San Francisco
+Day 1: Arrive in San Francisco

 The first day is perfect to settle into your hotel in SF.
 Pending on where you’ve based yourself, it could be a good day to go for a walk on the Embarcadero and take in the view, or head to the Mission to dive straight into the food scene.
-Either way you can’t go wrong.
+Either way, you can’t go wrong.
 Check out this post on my favorite eats in San Francisco by neighborhood to help guide your foodie cravings.

 Day 2: Explore San Francisco

 Today you can pack a ton in.
-Some of my favorite places to explore are the Conservatory of Flowers, Alamo Square + Painted Ladies, Sutro Baths, the De Young Museum, walking in the Marina and stopping by the Palace of Fine Arts, and exploring the hip neighborhood of Hayes Valley.
+Some of my favorite places to explore are the Conservatory of Flowers, Alamo Square + Painted Ladies, Sutro Baths, the De Young Museum, walking in the Marina, and stopping by the Palace of Fine Arts, and exploring the hip neighborhood of Hayes Valley.

 Day 3: Make the drive to Carmel